-Though legal standards for reporting differ-and are fraught with bias-health care providers are mandatory reporters for suspected child abuse and neglect in every state, and vulnerable adult abuse in most states.
-Reproductive coercion, including a parent forcing an adolescent or vulnerable adult to give birth or have an abortion, may be reportable as abuse.
-Pregnancy itself is not typically an automatic trigger for abuse reporting, but if a provider has knowledge that the pregnancy was a result of statutory rape, they may need to report.
-A minor or vulnerable adult self-managing an abortion is not ordinarily reportable as abuse.
+Legal requirements for child and vulnerable adult abuse reporting are fraught with bias, in particular toward low-income families and families of color.
+However, health care providers are mandatory reporters for suspected child abuse and neglect in every state, and vulnerable adult abuse in most states.
+Because suspicion naturally stems from our biases, health care providers should thoroughly examine any potential bias at play when deciding whether or not a report is required under the law.
+Reproductive coercion, including a parent forcing a young person or vulnerable adult to give birth or have an abortion, may be reportable as abuse.
+Pregnancy itself is not typically an automatic trigger for abuse reporting, but if a provider has knowledge that the pregnancy was a result of statutory rape, they may be required to report, they may need to report.
+Health care providers should inform adolescent patients about what constitutes reportable child abuse prior to talking to them about care when possible.
+A young person or vulnerable adult self-managing an abortion is not ordinarily reportable as abuse.